justin-gallo/justin-gallo/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Self learning web development in hopes of changing career paths to software development.
+- 🤔 &nbsp; Self learning web development in hopes of strengthening my professional toolbox.
 - 🎓 &nbsp; Studied Mechanical Engineering at University of Connecticut.
-- 💼 &nbsp; Working as a Hardware Engineer Associate at Sikorsky Aircraft Corporation.
+- 💼 &nbsp; Working as a Hardware Engineer at Sikorsky Aircraft Corporation.
 - 🧠 &nbsp; Refining my vanilla JavaScript skills before learning web frameworks.
 Also branching out a bit to data science with Python.
 - ✍️ &nbsp; Enjoy skydiving, rock climbing, and running in my free time.